meet our key players.

 She has previously served as VP Operations at VC backed climate- and ag-tech startup Clean Crop Technologies and led AlphaMundi Foundation as their Executive Director.
 Christine is a recognized leader in impact investing, blended finance, and inclusive innovation, frequently representing organizations as a speaker, panelist, and thought leader at industry events.
 Ms. Roddy holds a BA in International Relations from the College of William and Mary and an MBA from Georgetown University.

-Advisor - BEA Venture Fund
+Headed to Work Advisor - Managing Partner of BEA Venture Fund-